MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/a-classes.md

 ### Remarks

 The TextIo class provides functionality for reading and writing files that use various code pages.
 The AsciiIO class supports only ANSI code page (ACP) characters.
-Existing code that uses the AsciiIO class must be converted to use the TextIO class if the file contains non-ACP characters, or if it is a file that is used only in Finance and Operations, such as an .xpo file.
+Existing code that uses the AsciiIO class must be converted to use the TextIO class if the file contains non-ACP characters, or if it is a file that is used only in a Finance and Operations application, such as an .xpo file.

 ### Examples